Roscoe, Texas, USA

 GE Energy Financial Services invested 50% of the structured equity in the 209MW first phase, along with a subsidiary of Wachovia Corporation.
 The Roscoe wind farm is the second project that was carried out jointly by E.ON Climate and Renewables and GE Energy Financial Services in West Texas.
-The remaining 50% of the equity is held by E.ON Climate and Renewables.
+The remaining 50% of the equity was held by E.ON Climate and Renewables.

 E.ON Climate & Renewables operates six wind farms in the US, five of which are in Texas.
-RWF hopes to accomplish an additional power generation of 5,000MW from renewable sources in Texas by 2015.
+RWF hopes to accomplish an additional power generation of 5,000MW from renewables sources in Texas by 2015.

 The Mundra power plant is a 4,620MW coal-based thermal power station in the Kutch district of Gujarat in India.
 It…